USEPA/e-manifest/emanifest-py/README.md

 site_resp = rcrainfo.get_site('VATEST000001')
 ```

-Many of the POST request use keyword arguments to compose the http request's body. for example...
+Many of the POST request use keyword arguments to compose the http request's body.
+For example:

 ```python
 from emanifest import RcrainfoClient